The Effect Of Coffee On Your Brain: 5 Things You Need To Know

 Coffee is an extremely popular drink, and there is a lot of money to be made in the coffee industry.

-There are so many different types available and companies have adapted their flavors to convince everyone to give it a try.
+There are so many different types of coffee available, and companies have adapted their flavors to convince everyone to give it a try.

 However, coffee has been unfairly demonized in the past.
 It does contain a number of different compounds that can have bad effects when used irresponsibly.
 But when used responsibly, coffee can actually be beneficial to us and our brains.
 In the Western diet, coffee is known as a major source of antioxidants and it is associated with a number of health benefits, such as decreasing the risk of liver disease and type 2 diabetes.